-The card has a great welcome bonus, offers generous bonus points for dining and supermarkets, and even offers annual credits that could largely offset the annual fee.
+The card has a great welcome bonus offer, offers generous bonus points for dining and supermarkets, and even offers annual credits that could largely offset the annual fee.
 I’m talking about the Amex Gold Card, and I wanted to take an in-depth look at the card in this post.

 For someone looking to earn Membership Rewards points, the American Express® Gold Card is one of the most rewarding cards out there.
 The card offers up to 4x points in useful categories, plus up to $240 in annual credits to offset the annual fee.